mavlink/mavros/mavros/README.md

 Connection URL
 --------------

-*New in 0.7.0*.
-Connection now defined by URL, you can use any supported type for FCU and GCS.
+Connection defined by URL, you can use any supported type for FCU and GCS.

 Supported schemas: